 Note that the volumes of type analytics and iscsi, as well as the volume created without a type did not appear under the NFS mount points because they were created as iSCSI LUNs within the E-Series and CDOT systems, respectively.

 Cinder manage usage

-In this section we import a Data ONTAP iSCSI LUN by specifying its path in sourcename or LUN UUID in source-id.
+In this section we import a Data ONTAP iSCSI LUN by specifying it by name or UUID.